-BLOG TIP: If you use Rank Math plugin, the score is a good indicator of how well you did with on-page optimization.
+BLOG TIP: If you use the Rank Math plugin, the score indicates how well you did with on-page optimization.
 Try to at least score in the green zone.

 Step 6: Publish your post

-It is very satisfying to hit that publish button after all the hard work at creating the blog.
-If you have a content calendar and publishing schedule, you can schedule your blog post.
+It is very satisfying to hit that publish button after all the hard work creating the blog.
+You can schedule your blog post if you have a content calendar and publishing schedule.
 The key is consistency.